 STDS that can cause PID have similar signs and symptoms to PID itself.
 When someone does have noticeable symptoms they can include: (5)

-- Abnormal vaginal discharge, which sometimes has an odor.
+- Abnormal vaginal discharge, which sometimes has a fishy vaginal odor.

 - Burning sensations when urinating or having bowel movements.

 - Discharge from the penis, along with burning sensations.